The author of Sorry to Disrupt the Peace reflects on writing out of desperation, Fiona Apple, and the novel as a ghostly space.

 I doubt Helen would approve of this feeling.
 Her vision, I mean literally her act of seeing, is relentless.
 She sees everything!
 And you might think it is carrying her further away from what she is looking for.
 But, you know how sometimes when you are having a conversation with someone and you spend as much time looking all around and behind the person (at the wall, that poster, tree leaves, lights, other faces) as you do at their face?
 Then, recalling the conversation days or even year later, you picture not only the person’s face, but a fully realized environment, out of which the face reappears even more richly animated?
 In the same way, everything around Helen’s adoptive brother’s suicide is seen and felt.
 It is therefore imbued with the capacity to be a threshold, over which Helen, along with the reader, passes.

-Patty Yumi Cottrell is a writer of tremendous curiosity and compassion.
-Her humor is organic and unsparingly honest.
+Patrick Cottrell is a writer of tremendous curiosity and compassion.
+His humor is organic and unsparingly honest.
 It deepens the gravity of the narrative that unfolds in Sorry.
 This narrative is also a narrative of LIFE; its humor and its absurdity are the pain of a LIFE expressed so specifically, so insightfully, and without a trace of embarrassment.

 These are facets of an ongoing experience.

-The following are a few short questions and answers, which Patty and I shared by email.
+The following are a few short questions and answers, which Patrick and I shared by email.

 Brandon Shimoda: I just finished reading your book for the second time, so I feel like I just got back from a long and unexpected trip home, or a translation of home, through which the original is still permeating.
 I wrote to you the first time that I was “completely unprepared for how overwhelming it all becomes.”
 Even though I was, the second time, re-entering the book, and therefore Helen’s mind, Helen’s adoptive parents’ house, etc., I felt the same way: unprepared for how overwhelming it all becomes.
 How has the experience been for you, of entering and re-entering the space and the life of this story, and especially the mind of Helen Moran, both while you were writing it and now?